Program Overview

 - Build a comprehensive portfolio of artwork while working one-on-one with faculty.

-Once you complete the program, you'll be prepared to succeed in a variety of post-secondary communication arts and design diploma and degree program areas including animation, game art, digital visual effects, product design, industrial design, architecture, interior design, fashion design, illustration, graphic design, digital media art, art direction, art management, creative advertising and fine arts.
+Once you complete the program, you'll be prepared to succeed in a variety of post-secondary communication arts and design diploma and degree program areas, including animation, game art, digital visual effects, product design, industrial design, architecture, fashion design, illustration, graphic design, digital media art, art direction, art management, creative advertising and fine arts.

 Program Highlights